Romalu86/RESTool/README.md

 example: RESTool objects.res as1pad

+Also, unpacking through Unpack.bat has been added.
+You need to specify the path to the file or just its name if it is located in the same folder, and then choose the operating mode.

 After Bat File completes the work, 4 files will appear in the folder: OBJ.ini, WEAP.ini, CNST.ini and SFX.ini

 Dictionary of variables: